What is Help to Buy Shared Ownership?

 What are my options after buying through Help to Buy Shared Ownership?

 You can buy additional shares at a later date until you own 100%*, if you wish to.
 This is called staircasing and the cost of the additional shares is based on the market value of the property at the time that you purchase the shares.
 If you increase your share in the property, your rent is re-calculated and reduced proportionately.

 If you wish to sell your property, your share is marketed for sale by your housing association to allow other people in housing need to benefit from low cost home ownership.
 The property is resold at the market value of the property at the time of resale.

 *For some rural area properties, the lease may limit the maximum shares to be purchased to 80%.

 We ask all housing associations and developers to list their properties on our website.
 You can search for a home in the area you wish to live here.

 Older Persons Shared Ownership

-Older Persons Shared Ownership for applicants aged 55 or over.
+Older Persons Shared Ownership for applicants aged 55 or over on selected schemes only.